Speaking of American History

 extended time on a single task and conversation.
 Please do not

-will not use laptops, cell phones, etc. during regular class time.
+we will not use laptops, cell phones, etc. during regular class time.

 (Laptops will be useful during scheduled workshops, however.)

 Late assignments will be penalized, and in-class assignments cannot be made

 up.
 If you have an emergency and want to request an exception to this